MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 > [!IMPORTANT]
 > When you change input mode, you lose any existing object names.
 In other words - if you type object names in AI Builder, and then change to selecting from a database, all object names typed and their associated bounding boxes are deleted from your model.
 This is not recoverable.
 The same applies if you switch from selecting object names from a database to typing object names.

-### Type names in AI Builder
+### Enter names in AI Builder

-To provide object names directly in AI Builder, just type the name in the space where the object is detected in the image.
+To provide object names directly in AI Builder, just enter the name in the space where the object is detected in the image.
 Then, press **Enter**, or select **Add new object** to continue.

 - To edit an object name, select the object name and then make your change.
 - To remove an object name, select the **bin** icon. ![bin icon](media/bin-icon.png "bin icon")